Joseph M. Streett

 Joseph M. Streett (February 8, 1838 – September 24, 1921) was an American politician and newspaper editor from Maryland.
 He served as a member of the Maryland House of Delegates, representing Harford County from 1870 to 1872.

 Early life

-Joseph M. Streett was born on February 8, 1838, in Harford County, Maryland.
-He was the grandson of John A. Streett, who commanded the Harford calvary at the Battle of North Point.
-Streett graduated from Princeton University in 1858.
+Joseph M. Streett was born on February 8, 1838, in Harford County, Maryland, to Elizabeth and A.J.
+Street.
+He was the grandson of John Streett, who commanded the Harford cavalry at the Battle of North Point and was a member of the state legislature.
+Streett attended Sweet Air Academy in Baltimore County.
+He graduated from Princeton University in 1858.
+He later received a Master of Arts from Princeton.
+He studied law under Otho Scott and was admitted to the bar in Harford County in 1860.